thedevdojo/voyager/docs/v0.10/Readme.md

 }
 ```

 The date input field is where you can input a date.
 In the JSON above you can specify the `format` value of the output of the date.
+It allows you to display a formatted `date` in browse and read views, using Carbon's `formatLocalized()` method

 ### Description